 History

-The history of Chennai Customs dates back to 600 AD when the seaport of Mamallapuram flourished under the rule of the Pallava King, Mahendra Varma.
+The collection of customs duty near Chennai (previously Madras) location dates back to 600 AD, when the seaport of Mamallapuram flourished under the rule of the Pallava King, Mahendra Varma.
+East India Company, under Royal Charter from the British Crown, has secured a narrow strip of land one mile wide and six miles long to the north of old Portuguese settlement, St. Toma (present day Mylapore) and adjoining the River Cooum from the Rajah of Chandragheri through an agreement dated March 1st, 1639 and started construction of Fort St. George.
 It was in Fort St. George that the British first collected Sea Customs duties.
-Lord Edward Clive who was the Governor of Madras Presidency during 1754-1839 ordered the transfer of the Custom House from Fort St. George to its present site at No.33, Rajaji Salai, Chennai-600 001.
-It was also during his period that the first legalized Sea Customs Regulation Sec.
-2 of Regulation I of 1802 was passed, and then amended as Regulation II of 1803.
-The first “Collector of Customs” was Mr. Walter Balfour who took Office in the year 1800.
-Thus the history of the Chennai Customs, reckoning from the recent history, is 2 centuries old.
+Robert Clive, who was the Governor of Madras Presidency during 1757-1760 ordered the transfer of the Custom House from Fort St. George to its present site at No.33, Rajaji Salai, Chennai-600 001.
+Though the collection of sea customs was happening from the date of erection of Fort St. George, The first person to hold the post of “Collector of Customs” was Mr. Walter Balfour who took Office in the year 1801.
+Thus the history of the Chennai Customs, reckoning from the history, is more than 3 centuries old.

 Vision:-